PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "What we found was jewel encrusted death.
 I was the only one who made it out alive.
 I lifted a terrible sword from funeral beir, and as soon as I drew it, the sword attacked.
 The cursed thing welded itself to my hand and went after my companions.
 Within minutes they were all dead, and I was alive."

 "It wasn't my fault, but I never forgave myself.
 Of course, I couldn't go back, so I deserted.
 Six months later I heard that army was destroyed.
-So I went to r "
+So I went to Robrecht, which wasn't under the Mercian empire and, well, the rest, as they say... "

 It wasn't the whole truth, but it was all of the truth that Boltac was going to tell.